Agape-pr/Social_media_API/README.md

             "read_notifications": read_serializer.data
         })
 ```
-# view to set notification to read , automatically , which receives the ids , from the frontend side after getting opened.
+# view to set notification to read , automatically , which receives the ids , from the frontend side after being viewd..

 ```python